DavidMealha/ProjectsGuideLines/Go/HowToRunGo.md

 ## Build catalogue service

+__Although it is not necessary to compile the go program in your OS, it helps understanding how it works and find some bugs that may occur__
 The first step is to have the git repository into golang workspace.
 This command will automatically clone the repository.